 The city provides two types of support facilities for Rental Car providers.
 The city provides ready car parking spaces for cars ready to be rented and for cars being returned to the Rental Car Provider-i.e., the Ready Car Area.
-Additionally, the city provides an area for the servicing of rental cars on the Airport.
+Additionally, as part of the Airport's 2008 Capital Improvement Program, the city is developing a Modern Service Site Area that is defined as the city provides an area for the servicing of rental cars on the Airport.
 The cost of these facilities and improvements (including direct and allocated operating and capital costs) will be recovered primarily by charging the customers of Rental Car Providers a Rental Car Customer Facility Charge per contract day.
-On customer contracts, receipts, and documentation provided to customers, the public, and the city,the Contract Day rates shall be combined and shown as a single daily Rental Car Customer Facility Charge per Contract Day.
+For the Fiscal Year 2008, beginning October 1, 2007, the Ready Car Area Customer Facility Charge is One Dollar and Ten Cents (\$1.10) per Contract Day and the Service Site Area Customer Facility Charge is Two Dollars and Fifty Cents (\$2.50) per Contract Day.
+On customer contracts, receipts, and documentation provided to customers, the public, and the city, the these Contract Day rates shall be combined and shown as a single daily Rental Car Customer Facility Charge per Contract Day.